 There is some version of this tumult in the original, as the manuscripts are such an unholy mess.
 The Loeb volume has Mackail’s ordering of the verses and his rendering of the text, much discussed by scholars—tentatively, most times, with the courtesy of the uncertain.
 It resembles nothing so much as the fabled story about Keats composing the “Ode to a Nightingale,” as retailed by Galway Kinnell in his own poem “Oatmeal”:

-So the poem has escaped translation, despite Parnell and Pound and Quiller-Couch and others.
-The English mutters where the Latin sings, trudges where the Latin dances, wobble or not.
+So the poem has escaped translation, despite Parnell and Quiller-Couch and others.
+William Barton’s new edition (Pervigilium Veneris: A New Critical Text, Blackwell, 2018) is indeed scholarly but not for the general reader.
+The exception to this is Ezra Pound’s version, in the liquid, archaized language of his early work; it’s reprinted in The Spirit of Romance (New Directions, 2005).
+Otherwise the English mutters where the Latin sings, trudges where the Latin dances, wobble or not.
 But if you are very lucky and have some bits of schoolboy Latin left in your head or some memory of the Latin Mass, you may be able to work your way back to the flower-strewn, erotic original, where physical love may make a path to the goddess, the flesh make way to meet its own joy and divinity.
-I suppose even in Mackail there is some hint of it: “All the night shall be kept awake with songs unceasingly.”
+Even in Mackail there is some hint of it: “All the night shall be kept awake with songs unceasingly.”
 Keats and Kinnell both knew that way.
 Of Keats, little need to speak to those who know his poems; later on, in “Oatmeal,” Kinnell writes “Maybe there is no sublime; only the shining of the amnion’s tatters.”
 “Cras amet qui nunquam quique amavit cras amet.”
 The tatters are still bright.